Fabora resources

 • Second-hand, modified, or heavily used workshop equipment often needs especially careful review rather than being treated as how the shop has always run.

 General guidance only.
-This page is a practical overview for steel fabrication businesses and is not a substitute for competent machinery assessment, manufacturer instructions, or legal advice.
+This page is a practical overview for steel fabrication businesses and is not a substitute for competent machinery assessment, manufacturer instructions, job-specific review, or legal advice.
+Final responsibility stays with the business.

 Practical summary